 The source cited (Brande 1845, p.
 573) states that hybrids have been produced from the union “of the bull and sheep, notwithstanding their disparity of size.”
 But no documenting reports are mentioned.
 William Thomas Brande (1788-1866), a chemist and an author of many scientific texts, was a fellow of the Royal Society (access the 1866 edition of Brande).

 And such animals were sometimes offered for sale.
 In the September 4, 1880 issue of the New York Clipper, (p.
 191, col. 4), an advertisement reads as follows: “Great Curiosity for Sale.
 A HYBRID ANIMAL, HALF COW, HALF SHEEP, and covered with wool; has four horns—two buck’s horns on his feet.
 Apply to JOHN BRAGAW, Guntherville, L. I., N. Y.”

-But these hybrids are rare, at best, and the documentation for this cross is poor.
+But, as has already been pointed out, these hybrids are rare, and the documentation for this cross is poor.

 By the same author: Handbook of Avian Hybrids of the World, Oxford University Press (2006).